 Click here to learn more about Converge.

-Also, click here to learn more about Kentucky Baptist collegiate ministries and events aimed at helping churches engage and disciple 12- to 24-year-old students.
+Also, click here to learn more about Kentucky Baptist collegiate ministries and events aimed at helping churches engage and disciple students 12 to 24 years of age.